ONLYOFFICE/onlyoffice.github.io/README.md

 Easily embed YouTube videos into your documents.

+The plugin uses [youtube iframe_api](https://developers.google.com/youtube/iframe_api_reference) allows to embed the YouTube video player and manage the use of JavaScript.

 It is installed by default in cloud, [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop version](https://github.com/ONLYOFFICE/DesktopEditors) of ONLYOFFICE editors.

 ## How to use